- Home

 Chinese to English Manhua Translator

-Chinese manhua — especially cultivation, wuxia, and xianxia genres — has an enormous catalog that vastly exceeds the supply of English translations.
-Many series run to hundreds of chapters with no official localization in sight.
+For Chinese manhua images you have permission to work with, English translation needs careful handling of logographic text, idioms, names, and genre vocabulary.
 Translating Chinese manhua to English means working with a logographic writing system where a single character can carry an entire word's worth of meaning, navigating four-character idioms (chengyu) that are incomprehensible when translated literally, and handling genre-specific vocabulary for cultivation ranks, martial techniques, and spiritual concepts that have no established English equivalents.
 The tool processes manhua images, recognizes Chinese characters, and produces English translations.

 About Chinese Script & OCR